-Sudokkho aims to ensure employment of 100,000 poor people, including women and disadvantaged populations, after successful completion of training through its partnerships with privately owned training service providers (PTPs) and industry-based training (IBT) initiatives.
+Sudokkho aims to ensure increased income of 65,000 poor people, which includes women and disadvantaged populations, after successful completion of training through its partnerships with privately owned training service providers (PTPs) and industry-based training (IBT) initiatives.

 The programme supports private training providers (PTPs) and industry-based training (IBT) initiatives (supply-side stimulation), and raises awareness about the value of skills development among the trainees and industry (demand-side stimulation).
 Additionally, it also supports industry skills councils, supports the development of skills training packages that meets the occupational standards of the industry; and supports capacity building of national training consultancy service providers (TCSP) to sustain a long-term development process.

 Sudokkho targets two sectors with high growth potential and ability to absorb large numbers of poor people in skilled and semi-skilled jobs:

 - Construction (of houses and buildings) including selected input supply sectors

 Sudokkho builds upon the TVET reform agenda in coordination with the Directorate of Technical Education (DTE) of the Ministry of Education (MoE).
 The Government of Bangladesh (GoB) supports initiatives that facilitate greater involvement of the private sector to ensure skills training is relevant and of high quality, thereby increasing post-training employment opportunities, as stipulated in the National Skills Development Policy 2011.